Selective Address Mobility

 allowedIPs: [10.99.0.1/32]

-A pool can import one or more member sets.
+A pool can import one or more node sets.
 Imported members are added first and

 local spec.members entries are overlaid by nodeRef, so a leaf can keep only